Enlightenment philosophy: Aestheticism

 There was considerable coverage in the English and French Press, but less so in Germany and Italy; in Spain and Russia very few knew about it save a few intellectuals, senior officials and grand families participated in the movement.
 The mass of the people could not care less: the vast majority of the common people, even in France, had never heard of Voltaire or Rousseau.

-Nevertheless, Enlightenment philosophers had disrupted the old certainties.
-This did not stop at social and political upheaval: the Enlightenment inspired a revolutionary generation, which is not to say they explicitly encouraged the French Revolution of 1789.